 “THEIR OPTIMISM AND WILLINGNESS TO PARTICIPATE IS A STRENGTH”

-Pria and Michele Colbert are two wonderful women who radiate resilience and strength.
+Pria and Michele Colbert are two wonderful ladies who radiate resilience and strength.
 Pria is a freshman in high school who enjoys singing in the Chicago Children’s Choir, and Mrs. Colbert recently celebrated her 26th year of service in law enforcement.

 They became active participants of our Calumet Center’s Adoption Support and Preservation Program (ASAP) in September of 2020.
 Despite the difficulties the year 2020 brought, Pria and Mrs. Colbert continue to progress toward their own goals while strengthening their mother-daughter relationship.